TheTomCanuck/imageScroller/README.md

 # Image Scroll Generator

-A little Bash script to generate a scrolling GIF or `.mov` from a static PNG.
+A little Bash script to generate a scrolling GIF or `.mov` from a static PNG. tested most directions, we're fingers crossed on the others. open an issue if a direction doesnt work right
 Requires **ImageMagick** and **FFmpeg**.
 Works in **WSL**.
 Could probably be converted to PowerShell, but... ya know...

 ---